wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

     - parity checking: A parity value for each column and row.
 EDC contains i+j+1 bits.
 Basic idea.
     - checksum: used only in layer 4.
     - cyclic redundacy check: adapter:
-- full duplex and half duplex: nodes at both side may transmit packets at the same time.
+- full duplex and half duplex: nodes at both side may transmit packets at the same time. input and output in the same interface

 ## CSMA
 - random access: allow and recover from collisions.
 Used by Ethernet.
 'Taking turns' and channel partitioning is the other two broadcast access MAC protocol.